 Motorhome Hire for Yorkshire Three Peaks Challenge

-About Yorkshire Three Peaks Challenge
+Yorkshire Three Peaks Motorhome Guide

+Horton-in-Ribblesdale is just over an hour from our Pontefract depot, and a motorhome hire Yorkshire Three Peaks trip gives you a mobile base camp right in the Dales for this iconic walking challenge.
 The Yorkshire Three Peaks Challenge is one of the most popular walking challenges in Britain.
 The circular route covers 24.5 miles and climbs the three highest peaks in the Yorkshire Dales - Pen-y-ghent (694 metres), Whernside (736 metres), and Ingleborough (723 metres) - with the traditional target of completing the circuit within twelve hours.
 It is a serious undertaking that demands fitness, preparation, and determination, but the sense of achievement at the finish is immense.
 From our depot at Heath's Motorhome Hire in Pontefract, the starting point at Horton-in-Ribblesdale is approximately one hour and fifteen minutes north-west via the A65.

 The route traditionally begins and ends at the Pen-y-ghent Cafe in Horton-in-Ribblesdale, a small village in the upper Ribble Valley that has become the unofficial headquarters of the challenge.
 The cafe operates a clocking-in and clocking-out system, recording your start and finish times and issuing a certificate to anyone who completes the circuit within twelve hours.
-The route is waymarked and well-trodden, but it crosses exposed moorland and mountain terrain where weather can change rapidly, and proper navigation skills, waterproof clothing, and sturdy boots are essential.
+The route is waymarked and well-trodden, but it crosses exposed moorland mountain terrain where weather can change rapidly, and proper navigation skills, waterproof clothing, and sturdy boots are essential.

 Pen-y-ghent is usually tackled first, its distinctive lion-shaped profile rising steeply from the valley floor.
 The climb is direct and involves a short section of easy scrambling near the summit, where hands are needed to negotiate the rocky steps.
 The views from the top, stretching across the Ribble Valley to Ingleborough and beyond, give you your first sense of the scale of the challenge ahead.
 From Pen-y-ghent, the route drops north to Ribblehead, crossing farmland, moorland, and the flanks of the valley before arriving at the famous Ribblehead Viaduct.

-The Ribblehead Viaduct, carrying the Settle-Carlisle Railway across the valley on 24 arches, is one of the finest pieces of Victorian engineering in England and a welcome landmark roughly a third of the way through the walk.
+The Ribblehead Viaduct, carrying the Settle-Carlisle Railway across the valley on 24 arches, is one of the finest pieces of Victorian engineering in England a welcome landmark roughly a third of the way through the walk.
 Whernside, the highest of the three peaks, rises beyond the viaduct.
 The ascent follows a flagged path up the long southern ridge, and the summit, marked by a trig point and a stone wall, offers views across Morecambe Bay to the Lake District on a clear day.
 The descent from Whernside is steep and can be slippery in wet conditions, dropping down to the Hill Inn at Chapel-le-Dale.

 Ingleborough, the final peak, is the most distinctive in shape and arguably the most satisfying to climb.
 Its flat summit plateau, the remains of an Iron Age hill fort, provides a dramatic finish to the ascent.
 On a clear day, the views from the top encompass the full sweep of the Dales, the Bowland fells, and the distant Lakeland mountains.
 The descent back to Horton-in-Ribblesdale follows a well-flagged path through limestone country, and the sight of the village below as you approach the end is one of the most welcome views in British walking.